Wisconsin Badgers men's basketball

 The Wisconsin Badgers are an NCAA Division I college basketball team competing in the Big Ten Conference.
 The Badgers' home games are played at the Kohl Center, located on the University of Wisconsin–Madison campus in Madison, Wisconsin.
-Wisconsin has 1,663 wins through the end of the 2021–22 season which is top 50 all-time among Division I college basketball programs.
+Wisconsin has 1,732 wins through the end of the 2024–25 season which is top 50 all-time among Division I college basketball programs.
+Wisconsin has appeared in the NCAA tournament 28 times.
+The Wisconsin Badgers currently have 50 players in their 1,000-point club as well.